Sinbads longest journey

 Magnolia, mimosa and agave

-like weird sisters stand guard round Eve’s savage nakedness,
+wierd sisters stand guard round Eve’s savage nakedness,

-and forests of flowers bed down into gardens,
+forests of flowers bed down into gardens

 and in a garden is where we are standing now!